qala-io/java-course/README.md

 - Read about ThreadLocal and now implement these using it
 - See emerging patterns?
 Looks like the code is cluttered with a lot of repeating code.
 How can we separate our logic from the transaction management using a Proxy Pattern?
+- Make sure your DAO tests begin and rollback transactions.
+Otherwise your DAO are still working in autoCommit mode.
 - Add AOP to make transactions declarative
+- Use Spring Tx and Spring AOP to implement transactions
+- Read about Transaction Propagation
 - Implement DB migrations with Flyway
 - Add DB Pool